REASONS TO BE A VEGAN

-A vegetarian diet does not allow eggs, meat and fish, but commonly allows dairy products and by products.
+A vegetarian diet does not allow eggs, meat and fish, but commonly allows dairy products and by-products.
 Veganism takes this idea to the peak level, cutting out every item of animal origin like dairy, eggs, honey, gelatine, wool, leather etc.

 Many athletes all around are seeing the benefits of going vegan, both from a personal and environmental point of view.
-Virat Kohli is a living proof of this…
+Virat Kohli is living proof of this…

 Vegan choices deliver many advantages over other choices of diets.
-From good mood to healthy immune system, the vegan lifestyle provides a vast array of health perks.
+From a good mood to a healthy immune system, the vegan lifestyle provides a vast array of health perks.
 With those benefits in mind, let’s now take a step further and see the benefits:

 - Nutritional value